PWC INTERVIEWS AND CULTURE

 2009 began another era of change and purchasing frenzy as PwC decided to re-create a consultancy branch, starting with the acquisition of Paragon Consulting Group and the commercial services business of BearingPoint.
 In 2010, PwC continued the trend by buying out Diamond Management and Technology Consultants, Inc., and in August 2011, purchased PRTM.
 PwC moved on to acquire Ant’s Eye View, in August 2012, a social media strategy development and consulting firm.

 Today, the main clients of PwC are in Europe and North America – the 2 regions account for 81% of PwC’s annual revenue.
 Europe alone accounts for 45%.
 PwC’s audit sector includes 40% of companies in the FTSE 100 Index and 45% of the Fortune 1000 energy companies.
-Over all, PwC’s revenue auditing accounts for over 50%, but growth is expected to come primarily from the consulting practice – hence the continued focus on acquisitions in the fast-growing services sector.
+Overall, PwC’s revenue auditing accounts for over 50%, but growth is expected to come primarily from the consulting practice – hence the continued focus on acquisitions in the fast-growing services sector.

 PwC is recognized as one of the “Big 4” accountancy firms and the world’s largest professional services firm by revenue.

-While PwC is a global brand in the professional services industry, each member firm in various locations around the world are locally owned and operated and subject to the laws of their geographic jurisdictions (which makes sense, because some countries require this of accounting firms).
+While PwC is a global brand in the professional services industry, each member firm in various locations around the world is locally owned and operated and subject to the laws of their geographic jurisdictions (which makes sense, because some countries require this of accounting firms).
 Global member firms are a part of the PwC network and share common core values set in place by PricewaterhouseCoopers International Limited (PwCIL), headquartered out of the U.K.

 In contrast to many unregulated consulting firms (strategy firms top this list), members of the PwC network are not allowed to operate as a global partnership, which includes being identified as a single multinational corporation.
 The PwCIL simply acts as a coordinating entity and umbrella for member firms in its network and does not offer accountancy or any other services to clients.
 The member firms’ senior partners sit on a global board of partners.